KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### JPMorganChase Three Year Work Anniversary

 ![](2025-recap-images/jpmc-three-years.png)
+I have been at JPMorganChase for over three years.
+The time has flown by!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ## December

 ### JPMorganChase Advent of Code Texas Leadership

+I led JPMorganChase Advent of Code Texas for the third year in a row.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>